 Today it is clear that the changes cannot be marginal or isolated.
-The path of change runs in the same direction and the same intensity and urgency in the field of politics, in the field of economics, and social welfare.
+The path of change runs in the same direction and with the same intensity and urgency in the field of politics, in the field of economics, and social welfare.

-With firmness, conviction, and full confidence, I declare: I want to be President of Mexico to head this new stage of change in Mexico!
+With firmness, conviction, and full confidence, I declare: that I want to be President of Mexico to head this new stage of change in Mexico!

 Friends and friends; friends and friends:

-I assume the commitment of political leadership for trust; a responsible political leadership, to carry out the changes we require, to block the way to any destabilizing intention, provocation, crisis, confrontation.
+I assume the commitment of political leadership for trust; a responsible political leadership, to carry out the changes we require, to block the way to any destabilizing intention, provocation, crisis, or confrontation.

-We will make our ability to change the best argument to summon the confidence of Mexicans, to guarantee peace, to strengthen our unity.
+We will make our ability to change the best argument to summon the confidence of Mexicans, guarantee peace, to strengthen our unity.

 We are a great nation because we have remained united, but for plurality.